Cameron Hawthorn: 2021-2023: Stand-alone singles

 On 2021, Hawthorn released two stand-alone singles: "Love at First Sight" was released alongside its visualizer on August 26, and "Dreamland" on October 8, and its music video on November 12.
-On 2022, he released two singles: "Nothing Like a Cowboy" on April 22, and "Country Boy Two-Steps" on August 12, which became his first collaboration with Welsh singer-songwriter Bright Light Bright Light, and his first song to feature dance music elements.
+In 2022, he released two singles: "Nothing Like a Cowboy" on April 22, and "Country Boy Two-Steps" on August 12, which became his first collaboration with Welsh singer-songwriter Bright Light Bright Light, and his first song to feature dance music elements.

 On 2023, Hawthorn released three singles: an original track titled "Lone Star" on May 19, and two covers: "Desperado" a cover of the Eagles song on June 23, and "Spell on You" on October 27, which is a cover of "I Put a Spell on You" by Screamin' Jay Hawkins.

-2024-present: New music and Church of the Outlaws
+2024–present: New music and Church of the Outlaws

 On 2024, Hawthorn started teasing music from his upcoming debut album with the singles "Outlaw", "Natural", and "Midnight Rider".
 All three singles were met with positive reviews for its blend of country with electronic dance music.
 He confirmed that his debut album is set to release on early 2025.
 On December 20, Hawthorn released "Wildflower", an original song written for the Apple TV+ film F.L.Y.
 On January 31, he released a new single titled, "Only Love".
 On June 10, Hawthorn announced the release date, and details of his upcoming debut album titled, Church of the Outlaws which is set to be released on June 27, 2025.
-The album tracklist was revealed two days later.
+The album track list was revealed two days later.